 Canada thistle is a perennial plant that is invasive on the BC coast.
 It is considered a noxious weed under the BC Weed Control Act.

-This thistle is commonly found on edge of roads, stream banks, horse pastures, planted fields, logged over areas and other disturbed areas.
+This thistle is commonly found on the edge of roads, stream banks, horse pastures, planted fields, logged-over areas, and other disturbed areas.
 It is a major concern on the coast and is a widespread problem throughout the province.